-Staff members completed a comprehensive satisfaction and feedback survey relating to the College's performance.
-The College achieved 'very high' scores in six of the ten areas and 'high' scores for the remaining four areas.
-These scores suggest the College is in very good overall health from staff members' perspective and the College reached overall satisfaction of 87%.
-On a day to day basis, staff members are invited through staff meetings and the College Executive to dialogue satisfaction through the workplace context of teaching and the school improvement agenda of the College.
-The College is a supportive work environment with a positively engaged staff.
+Staff members completed a comprehensive satisfaction and feedback survey relating to the School's performance.
+The School achieved 'very high' scores in six of the ten areas and 'high' scores for the remaining four areas.
+These scores suggest the School is in very good overall health from staff members' perspective and the School reached overall satisfaction of 87%.
+On a day to day basis, staff members are invited through staff meetings and the School Executive to dialogue satisfaction through the workplace context of teaching and the school improvement agenda.
+The School is a supportive work environment with a positively engaged staff.